 Café Bienvenue was incubated by Singa, a not-for-profit organisation, focused on the socio-professional integration of refugees.
 In addition to serving speciality coffee, fresh smoothies and healthy organic food, Café Bienvenue runs creative, cultural and social workshops.
 “The main idea is to create community and a safe atmosphere where everybody feels at home.
 We host a monthly jam sessions for musicians of different nationalities to play together, and weekly baby mornings to help newly arrived mums to make friends in Paris.
 We host Singa’s creative writing workshop and we have many more events coming, from jewellery-making to flower arranging.”

 The latter builds on Café Bienvenue’s partnership with Du Pain & Des Roses, who teach ladies seeking asylum how to do flower arranging.
 Café Bienvenue sells these beautiful bouquets of organic flowers in order to fund the courses for the ladies.
 “We believe in sustainable and responsible consumption,” says Amelia.
 “Everything in our coffee shop has been sourced responsibly.
 We want to be a place where people can have a positive impact just by buying a drink or something to eat!”

 Setting up Café Bienvenue has not been without its challenges, however.
-When they needed their business plan reviewed, Amelia and Mathieu sought the help of Positive Planet France, YBI’s member organisation, in partnership with the Citi Foundation, which supports microenterprises in disadvantaged urban neighbourhoods in order to address issues of poverty and exclusion in France.
+When they needed their business plan reviewed, Amelia and Mathieu sought the help of Positive Planet France, Youth Business International’s member organisation, in partnership with the Citi Foundation, which supports microenterprises in disadvantaged urban neighbourhoods in order to address issues of poverty and exclusion in France.
 Positive Planet France seeks to provide a positive outlet for those with a business idea, especially young people like Amelia, and accompanies them step by step and free of charge.